Victims of crime

 • getting you ready for court

-• applying for financial help and compensation
+• applying for financial help and compensation.

-Report a crime
+How to report a crime

-You can report a crime as follows:
+You can report a crime the following ways:

 You can also contact Victims of Crime Helpline on 1800 819 817 between 8am and 11pm for support and advice.